pradoprojects/pradoprojects.github.io/index.md

 </p>

 <div style="text-align: justify">
 DonActor App was my first project at Reskill Americans Program.
 The app was intended to facilitate the donation process of clothes.
 In this project, I conducted the five design thinking stages (Empathize, Define, Ideate, Prototype, Test).
 I designed the UX/UI for the app itself as well as the name and Logo.
-All the artifacts in this repo were designed in a time window of four weeks (average hours rate: 2 hours/business day).
+All the artifacts in this repo were designed in a time window of four weeks.
 </div>
 [See more info at Git Repository...](https://github.com/pradoprojects/DonActor)